CodeReclaimers/neat-python/docs/neat_overview.rst

 NEAT Overview
 =============

-NEAT (NeuroEvolution of Augmenting Topologies) is an evolutionary algorithm that creates artificial networks.
+:dfn:`NEAT` (NeuroEvolution of Augmenting Topologies) is an evolutionary algorithm that creates artificial networks.
 For a detailed description of the algorithm, you should probably go read some of `Stanley's papers
 <http://www.cs.ucf.edu/~kstanley/#publications>`_ on his website.